mv0196/E-Mail-Analysis/README.md

 4.Run the mai.py

 ### Prerequisites
-You will need Python 3.x
+You will need Python 3.x.
-Run requirments.py
+Python 3.x can be downloaded from https://www.python.org/downloads/ Run requirments.py.requirments.py is a python script that will install all the needed modules

 ## Deployment
 Images are uploaded with the project